partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 ## Why APIs?

-Imagine you have **10,000** customer reviews to analyze for sentiment.
 Previously, we manually examined a sample of just 20 texts and tried using a local language model (a simple LLM) for sentiment analysis.
+How long did this take you?
+Would it still be doable if there were 75 texts?
+Likely, yes.
+However, imagine you have **10,000** texts to analyze for sentiment.
 Analyzing 10,000 texts one by one (or copying them into a tool manually) would be nearly impossible – it would take endless hours and be prone to error.
 We need a way to **automate and scale** the process.
 This is where **APIs** come in.
 By leveraging an API, we can send those thousands of texts to a powerful external service that analyzes sentiment and returns results in seconds.

 ## What is an API?